 When selecting the style of trellis you want to install in your garden, make sure you end up with a sturdy design.
 As your flowers or vegetables grow they’ll only become heavier, and the last thing you want is for your trellis to start drooping or falling over.
 It’s also important to plan out just what kind of plant you’ll be growing on your trellis.
 Different species climb in different ways and therefore require different types of climbing surfaces.
 Clinging plants, such as ivy, can attach themselves to smooth walls while tendril-growing plants like grapes and peas need netting.
 It’s best to check on what type of climbing platform your plant prefers before making your final decision.

-Get inspired with our curated ideas for Pergolas and find the perfect item for every room in your home.
-With such a wide selection of Pergolas for sale, from brands like New England Arbors, you’re sure to find something that you’ll love.
-Shop from Pergolas, like the the vidaXL Solid Wood Garden Arch Pergola Trellis Plants Support Outdoor Archway or the 52"x58"x24" Carolina Composite Arbor, while discovering new home products and designs.
+Find where to buy Pergolas and get inspired with our curated ideas for Pergolas to find the perfect item for every room in your home.
+With such a wide selection of Pergolas for sale, from brands like Highwood, New England Arbors, and Hanover, you’re sure to find something that you’ll love.
+Shop from Pergolas, like the 52"x58"x24" Carolina Composite Arbor or the 112"x112"x95.5".82"x82" Post to Post Portland Pergola, while discovering new home products and designs.
 Whether you’re looking to buy Pergolas online or get inspiration for your home, you’ll find just what you’re looking for on Houzz.